roelandordelman/mediasuite-website/_labo-help/resource-viewer.markdown

 - SHIFT+e (open annotation tool in a pop-up)
 - SHIFT+n (new segment)

-You can find more information about the annotation tool and other keyboard shorcuts [here](http://mediasuite.clariah.nl/documentation/tools/annotate).
+You can find more information about the annotation tool and other keyboard shorcuts [here](/documentation/tools/annotate).

-*(Last update: July, 2018)*. *If you have any questions, please [contact us]( https://mediasuite.clariah.nl/contact ).*